-When all physical work and cleanup provided for under the Contract is found to be complete, except for work specified under Subsection 621-3.04 Period of Establishment, the Engineer will issue a letter of project completion.
+When all physical work and cleanup provided for under the Contract is found to be complete, except for work specified for Period of Establishment under Section 621, the Engineer will issue a letter of project completion.
 Project completion stops the Contract time, but does not relieve the Contractor of any other Contract obligations.